-This Field Guide is based on the language in the North Carolina Accessibility Code and requirements of the 2009 ANSI A117.1 accessibility standards.
+This Field Guide is based on the language in the North Carolina Accessibility Code and requirements of the 2009 ANSI A117.1 and 2009 ICC with North Carolina Amendments accessibility standards.

 Unit Types

 N.C.
 Code requires two different types of accessible units in multifamily development for new construction: